muhweziasaph/MOBILEAPP_FINAL_PROJECT/Saaco-Loan-APP-main/QUICK_START.md

      - Password: Choose a password
      - Confirm Password: Re-enter your password
    - Click "Register"
-   - A default savings account will be created automatically
+   - A default savings account will be created automatically and a unique member identifier (e.g., "MEM001") generated

 2. **Login**:
    - Enter your email and password